The impact of a massive Sagittarius dSph on GD-1-like streams: Qualitative results from mock streams

 The $\delta=1.0$ stream is superficially similar, though reversed; in this case, the leading stream extends beyond $50^\circ$ while the trailing stream is sharply cut off at $\phi_1\approx-25^\circ$.
 However, the stream is structurally different: the shortened tail does not show the same buildup of early-stripped stars or the resulting density peak.
 A dog-leg in the stripping time plot at $t\approx-2.7$~Gyr hints that the trailing stream has been `folded' and extends towards positive $\phi_1$, lying on top of the leading stream.
 This is confirmed by animations.
 After the Sgr pericentre at $t\approx-2.7$~Gyr, the trailing stream is twisted and its stars begin to overtake the progenitor, sometimes lying along the leading stream.

 The observed tails of Pal 5 have complex structure which has been studied in detail by \citet{Erkal2017} and \citet{Bonaca_Pal5}.
 The leading tail is significantly shorter than the trailing one (although discoveries by \citet{Starkman} of possible extensions to the stream may dispute this).
 The leading tail also fans out before it is curtailed, and both tails contain wiggles and gaps (i.e. underdensities).
 The mock Pal 5 streams shown in Figure~\ref{fig:Pal5} exhibit some qualitative similarities to these features, most clearly the asymmetry in lengths.
 The stellar density plots on the bottom row also show underdensities a few degrees away from the cluster, even in the $\delta=0.2$ case.
 These are comparable to the gaps of Pal 5 shown in Fig. 5 of \citet{Erkal2017} and in Fig. 3 of \citet{Bonaca_Pal5}, though much less prominent.
-The greater width of the leading tail in the $\delta=0.5$ is also similar to the `fan' of the real stream.
+The greater width of the leading tail in the $\delta=0.5$ model is also similar to the `fan' of the real stream.
+Slightly different initial conditions can result in this `folded' tail becoming more misaligned with itself, resulting in an even larger apparent width on the sky.
+This type of perturbation is therefore able to reproduce both shortening and widening of the tail, at least qualitatively.